What Do Episodic Dreams Mean?

 It’s not about entertaining you while your body rests.
 It’s about much more than that.

-Your subconscious can’t do any more than this to let you know this theme is a big deal.
+Your subconscious can’t do more than this to let you know this theme is a big deal.

-The only way you know that it’s doing this is by keeping a dream journal.
+The only way you know it’s doing this is by keeping a dream journal.
 Your subconscious mind has identified the issues as being very important.
 You really should deal with them.

 Address the situation behind the episodic dream